From the very first track, Kesha’s comeback album “Rainbow” is clearly different from anything she’s made before.

 At first glance, one might assume that intro track “Bastards” will be some punchy, confident song about boys, self-love or all-nighters like “Your Love Is My Drug,” “Cannibal” and “Warrior,” the songs that introduced her last three releases, respectively.
 While “Bastards” is all of those things, the mellow acoustics are strangely uncharacteristic of Kesha.

-But anyone who’s been paying attention to the artist knows that the formerly known Ke$ha is long gone after a year-long, uphill battle with abuse, self-harm and artistic suppression.
+But anyone who’s been paying attention to the artist formerly known as Ke$ha is long gone after a years-long, uphill battle with abuse, self-harm and artistic suppression.

 Those “people” likely include the many critics who scrutinized the “Tik Tok” singer’s every move when she checked into rehab in 2014, setting off a chain of events that would stagnate her career.
 When most assumed the star had finally succumbed to her brazen, partying image, Kesha was forced to be the most vulnerable she’d ever been and open up about the restraints placed on her by her label that led to an eating disorder among other self-destructive behaviors.
 The most personal aspects of her life had taken center stage, propelling her into a legal stalemate with Dr. Luke, her longtime producer whom she accused of sexual abuse and manipulation — a fight that started long before most of us realized.